There are a few different estimation techniques that you can use as a business owner.

 1. Top-down estimates

-This technique begins with setting a budget for the project.
+The top-down estimation technique begins with setting a budget for the project.
 From there, the budget is divided between the different stages or tasks of the project.
 Once you know approximately what tasks need to be completed and how much they will cost, you can adjust your budget as needed.

 Pros of top-down estimates: